 What are "difficult goodness" and "easy goodness"?
 Scholars of the past said that one who wishes to conquer greed and desire should begin with what is most difficult to overcome.
 When Confucius talked about our cultivation of humanity, he also said to begin with what is most difficult to practice.
-For example, an elderly teacher, Mr. Shu, gave two year's salary to a poor man who owed money to the government.
+For example, an elderly teacher, Mr. Shu of Jiangxi, gave two year's salary to a poor man who owed money to the government.
 If the man had been sent to prison, the family would have been torn apart.

-Another example is Mr. Zhang who gave what had taken him ten years to save to a poor man who owed the government money.
-This saved the man from going to jail and enabled him to remain with his wife.
-Such examples as these are rare, for these men gave what is most difficult to give.
+Another example is Mr. Zhang from Handan.
+He gave what had taken him ten years to save to a poor man who owed money to the government.
+This saved him from going to jail and enabled him to remain with his wife.
+Such examples as Mr. Shu and Mr. Zhang are rare, for they gave what is most difficult to give.
 What others would not sacrifice, they did so willingly.

-Also, there was a Mr. Jin who was old and without any sons.
-His neighbors offered him their young daughter in marriage so he might have descendants to carry on his family.
+Another example is Mr. Jin from Jiangsu province who was old and without any sons.
+His neighbors offered him their young daughter in marriage so he might have descendants to continue his family.
 Mr. Jin refused the offer and sent her home.
 This is another example of being able to overcome what is most difficult to conquer in oneself.
 The heavens showered down especially good fortune on these three men.